On this page are listed brief biographies of the following Fellows.

 Rebecca Johnson, Fellow (2016) : Overseas

-Rebecca Johnson is a highly regarded scientist in the fields of wildlife forensics and conservation genetics and holds an executive leadership role in the Australian Museum.
+Rebecca Johnson is a highly regarded scientist in the fields of wildlife forensics and conservation genetics and holds an executive leadership role at the Smithsonian Institution and previously at the Australian Museum.

 Emma Johnston, Fellow (2016) : Sydney

-Professor of Marine Ecology and Ecotoxicology and Dean, Faculty of Science, UNSW (Sydney)
+Professor of Marine Ecology and Ecotoxicology and Deputy Vice-Chancellor (Research), University of Sydney

 Emma Johnston is a leading authority in the field of coastal ecology whose world-class research, outreach and advocacy initiatives have greatly advanced both scientific and public understanding of coastal ecosystems.